marquesmateus93/terragrunt-app-demo/README.md

 ## How To Deploy:

-This module should be consumed by [Terragrunt App Demo](https://github.com/Dev-Marques-Ops-Live-Infrastructure/terragrunt-app-demo) Project.
+This project depends on [Terragrunt VPC](https://github.com/Dev-Marques-Ops-Live-Infrastructure/terragrunt-vpc) deployment.

 ## Security: